Health Information (Medical Records)

 Our fax number (603) 271-5784

 Is there an e-mail address where I can contact Health Information about my request?

 How do I obtain an Authorization to Disclose Protected Health Information form?

-Complete the authorization form You may also contact us at the above phone number and we will mail or fax one to you or you may pick one up in the Hospital lobby Information Center.
-We can also send you a form by email.
-Once you have completed, signed and dated the form you may mail, fax or email it to our office using the address, fax or email information listed above.
+Complete the authorization form You may also contact us at the above phone number and we will mail or fax one to you.
+We can also send you a form by e-mail.
+Once you have completed, signed and dated the form you may mail, fax or e-mail it to our office using the address, fax or e-mail information listed above.